The Recoverist series

 The Recoverist Quartet is set in the last quarter of the 25th Century in a world transformed by climate change.
 Britain is a desert archipelago.
 The privileged live in cities, sheltered from unpredictable storms and lethal heat.
 They are trapped in their own kind of misery, living beneath a false sun, only able to deal with the realities of their world by taking drugs to dull their emotions.
 The cities are in terminal decline.
 There are not enough people to sustain them.
 A man-made virus called the Mercy has made fertility a rare gift.

 Outside the cities, are the people considered not good enough to save.
 They are the Non Grata.
 In the northern parts of Britain, they survive only by selling their children to the cities in exchange for food, water and energy.
 Against this canvas, we meet Isobel Twelvetrees, rejected by her city and put outside to die.
 Then there is The Kind, a group of Non Grata who have managed to build a different kind of life, even in the south, where the sun burns every living thing to dust.
 They use technologies long outlawed by the government and so advanced it appears like magic to strangers.
 They are using their knowledge to imagine a more hopeful future for mankind.
 They are driven by an intelligence that seems more than human.
-The Kind is coming in winter 2017.
+The Kind is available from Amazon and other major ebook and paperback bookshops.
 Elidir will be available in 2018.
 The Recoverist will be published in 2019 and the final book in the series, Bitterly, will be available in 2020.

 The House Next Door series

 Set in 2055, 2092 and 2472, the House Next Door trilogy provides snapshots of future worlds ravaged by climate change.
 This is an adventure story with a serious message about the future we’re creating for ourselves and the people and world we will leave behind.
 Click on the images to find out more about each book.